CSB-KaracaLab/prot-on_web/README.md

 ### Bug Report & Feedback

-If you encounter any problem, you can contact with Ezgi:
+If you encounter any problems, you can contact Ezgi:

 ### Contacts